-It is the duty of every person who as a master or mistress has contracted to provide necessary food, clothing, or lodging for any servant or Part V - Crimes Against the Person apprentice under the age of 16 years, to provide the same.
+It is the duty of every person who as a master or mistress has contracted to provide necessary food, clothing, or lodging for any servant or apprentice under the age of 16 years, to provide the same.

 148. Delegation of duty